gspalato/reactions/README.md

 # reactions.
-A boilerplate for React projects using Webpack 5 and preconfigured with TailwindCSS JIT.
+A boilerplate for React projects using Webpack 5 and preconfigured with TailwindCSS.

 ## How to use
 You can just run